Trotec Ruby Software User Manual

 Overall workflow

-1. Prepare your Job file - create your design in Inkscape, Adobe Illustrator etc
+1. Prepare your job file - create your design in Inkscape, Adobe Illustrator etc

 3. Load Ruby

-4. DESIGN - import into Ruby
+4. Design - import your SVG or bitmap into Ruby

-6. PRODUCE - run the job on the laser
+6. Produce - run the job on the laser

 7. Cleanup

-1. Prepare your Job file
+Prepare your job file

+• All objects must have an outline (stroke) colour. if your object has no stroke colour, it will not import into Ruby.
 This can be easy to miss if you are importing a complex design with multiple objects.

 • Text should be converted to paths in case your chosen font is not installed on the Laser PC.

-Vector cutting:
+Vector cutting

-• The stroke width can be set to anything (including zero) as the cut will just follow the centre of the line
+• The stroke width can be set to anything (including zero) as the cut will just follow the centre of the line.

-Vector engraving:
+Vector engraving

 • If the stroke has a colour and a thickness, the LINE will be engraved.